-Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 1 Community Form: Goal 7.
-Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. √ The proposal is not for higher density or intensity zoning.
+Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 1 Community Form: Goal 1 7.
+Locate higher density and intensity uses near major transportation facilities and transit corridors, employment centers, in or near activity centers and other areas where demand and adequate infrastructure exists or is planned. ✓ The proposal is not for higher density or intensity zoning.
+The site is located relatively close to commercial development, and Terry Road is a transit corridor near the site.
 2 Community Form: Goal 1 9.
 Ensure an appropriate transition between uses that are substantially different in scale and intensity or density of development.
-The transition may be achieved through methods such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions and setback requirements. √ · Appropriate transitions will be provided.
+The transition may be achieved through methods such as landscaped buffer yards, vegetative berms, compatible building design and materials, height restrictions and setback requirements. ✓ Appropriate transitions will be provided.
 3 Community Form: Goal 2 9.
 Encourage new developments and rehabilitation of buildings that provide commercial, office and/or residential uses. √ The proposal would permit new development providing residential uses.
 4 Community Form: Goal 3 10.
-Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes where the potential for severe erosion problems exists in order to prevent property damage and public costs associated with soil slippage and foundation failure and to minimize environmental degradation. ✓ No severe, steep or unstable slopes, or wet or highly permeable soils are evident on the site.
-5 Community Form: Goal 2.
+Encourage development to avoid wet or highly permeable soils, severe, steep or unstable slopes where the potential for severe erosion problems exists in order to prevent property damage and public costs associated with soil slippage and foundation failure and to minimize environmental degradation. √ No wet or highly permeable soils, or severe, steep or unstable slopes are evident on the site.
+5 Community Form: Goal 4 2.
 Encourage preservation of distinctive cultural features including landscapes, natural elements and built features. ✓ No distinctive cultural features are evident on the site.